BenJ3D/ChiaFarmAlert/README.md

 Made with the help of chatGPT to iterate quickly !

 ![image](https://user-images.githubusercontent.com/49345674/220518241-df778eb5-147d-4e5f-9987-6be632fe4d9c.png) ![image](https://user-images.githubusercontent.com/49345674/220518418-7282bfd5-86a2-42af-a778-56d9e01eeccb.png)

+<h2>UPDATE (February 24, 2023):</h2>
+-Adding a parameter to set the delay between two updates

+-Adding a parameter to define how often to send a report

 <h2>Description</h2>
 This script uses the Chia command-line interface to obtain the following information about your Chia farm: